What Is the Wife’s Role in a Marriage?

 The wife’s role in a marriage simply cannot be understood Biblically without the use of that politically incorrect word “submission.”
 As I noted in my previous post, both the Old Testament and the New Testament teach that the husband should be the head of the home.
-Naturally, this means that the wife should voluntarily submit to his headship.
+In turn, the wife should voluntarily submit to his headship.
 The proof texts are: Genesis 3:16; Ephesians 5:22-24; 1 Corinthians 11:3; Titus 2:3-5; and 1 Peter 3:1.

-Of course, the wife’s submission should go to a lover not an ogre.
-Surely if more husbands obeyed the Bible’s command to “love your wives, just as Christ also loved the church and gave Himself for her” (Ephesians 5:25), more wives would think kindly toward the idea of submission.
-The same holds true for 1 Peter 3:7, which says:
+Ideally, though, the wife’s submission will go to a lover not an ogre.
+If more husbands obeyed the Bible’s command to “love your wives, just as Christ also loved the church and gave Himself for her” (Ephesians 5:25), surely more wives would think kindly toward the idea of submission.
+The same thing can be said in regards to 1 Peter 3:7, which reads:

 Husbands, likewise, dwell with them with understanding, giving honor to the wife, as to the weaker vessel, and as being heirs together of the grace of life, that your prayers may not be hindered.
 (N.K.J.V.)

-At no point, however, does the Bible say, “Wives, if your husbands aren’t all they should be, you don’t have to submit to them.”
+Nevertheless, at no point does the Bible say, “Wives, if your husbands aren’t all they should be, you don’t have to submit to them.”
 To the contrary, 1 Peter 3:1 specifically speaks of husbands who “do not obey the word.”
-Interestingly, the verse teaches that a wife’s best chance of creating a desired change in her husband is to do it through her conduct, not her rebellion against his headship.
+Interestingly, that verse teaches that a wife’s best chance of creating a desired change in her ungodly husband is to do it through her chaste (pure) conduct, not her rebellion against his headship.

 There is, however, another aspect to the wife’s role in a marriage.
 And, again, it is one that seems very out of step with our times.
 According to the Bible, the wife is also to play the role of homemaker.
-Proverbs 31:10-31, a passage that offers a description of the ideal wife, clearly describes a homemaker.
+As evidence of this, Proverbs 31:10-31, a passage that offers a description of the ideal wife, clearly describes a homemaker.
 Similarly, in 1 Timothy 5:14, Paul says:

 Therefore I desire that the younger widows marry, bear children, manage the house, give no opportunity to the adversary to speak reproachfully.
 (N.K.J.V.)